jonnyleealas/401-Reads/leetCode/highestAltitude1732.md

  - We are looking for changes in altitude
  - We have to add each change and store it in an array
  - We return the highest number in the new array of changes of altitude.
+ - i and i + 1 means you are adding i and its next position in the array.
+    - i + ( i + 1)
+- Starting at point 0 is why we start at 0 in our initial array.
+- Length n mean the array has an unknown length.
+- gain[i] ---> net gain in altitude between point i and i + 1 means ---> each value in the array will equal to i + (i+1)---> array will start at 0 signifying the start of the trip.

 # Code